shikiinai/worlds/content/Shiki/index.md

 updated: 2025-07-11
 ---
 There are many Shiki's out there, but the main one is [[shiki_turret]].
+## Whomst'd've'ly'yaint'nt'ed'ies's'y'es
+Okay okay let me back up a bit.
+I do a little bit of everything, but mostly I like drawing and telling stories.
+I also play games, too many games.
+I'm most ~~consistently~~ active on Twitch and bsky... actually I'm not sure why you're asking, because if you're here you must have come from somewhere else??
 ## Inspiration
 The name "shiki" comes from 2 things.